yomiyou3636/Columnar-transpose-encryption-/README.md

 ## License

-This project is licensed under no License.
+This project is not under any License.
 ---

 *Note: The Vigenère cipher is a classical and relatively simple encryption method.
 While it can provide basic security, it is not suitable for high-stakes security applications.*